-The proposers should realise that it is the first column number being inserted as "seeing" into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR.
+The proposers should realise that it is the first column number being inserted as "seeing" into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR; the actual IQ may be slightly better than the expected value tabulated (cf. Fig. 4).
+The simulators also use the same convention, a Zenith value is inserted, which the tool automatically corrects for the airmass.